narfman0/GDXWorld/README.md

 the user to render these, and a reference GDXRenderer is included for using backgrounds faster.

-Background support parallax scrolling http://en.wikipedia.org/wiki/Parallax_scrolling.
+Background supports parallax scrolling http://en.wikipedia.org/wiki/Parallax_scrolling.
 This is handled primarily through the "depth" attribute.
 This attribute will scale the texture in size and will offset it linearly according to camera position.
 A depth of 0 is on the camera (and this invalid/never visible), 0-1 is the foreground up to the physics plane, 1 is the physics plane a.k.a. midground, and greater than 1 means the object is being drawn in the background.

-The reference implementation code for offsetting according to depth is the following line: xy.sub(camera.position.x, camera.position.y).div(scale)
+To shift the backgrounds, again hold left shift while left click and dragging the background to move it around freely.
+Upon releasing left click, the image will plant in its new home to forever be (hopefully attractively) centered on the last clicked coordinates.

 ### NPC
 NPC editor defines what we view as "keys" to other properties.
 After naming